 Fold the binding back up and around the edge of the quilt (tree skirt).
 Pull it tight and around the top.
 Now here is the part I totally spaced taking a picture of!
 (Grrrr there is one picture in every craft I regret not capturing- this time a crutial step!).
 Your actually going to sew around the quilt again, from the top, where the binding meets the quilt CATCHING the folded over binding from the other side while you do.

 Here you can see the back side.
 You can see how the stitches from the front caught the back side.
 And finally the finished binding around the quilt!
 Don’t forget to check out the rest of the tree skirt tutorial!
-And while your at it the stocking tutorial as well!Don\'t miss out on new posts.
-Subscribe to Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
-This means if you click on the link and purchase the item, I will receive an affiliate commission.
-Thank you for supporting Ashlee Marie when you shop!
+And while your at it the stocking tutorial as well!Do NOT miss a single post.
+Subscribe to weekly recaps for Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
+This means if you click on the link and purchase the item, I will receive a very small percentage.